Military police of the United Kingdom

-In the United Kingdom, the term military police refers to the three branches of the service police.
-Often, the term 'military police' is considered synonymous with the Army's Royal Military Police, but in fact, has a wider context.
-There are a number of civilian police forces whose role is to police other parts of the Defence Estate in the UK and overseas, but such forces are not correctly referred to as military police.
+In the United Kingdom, the term military police refers to the three branches of service police, responsible for policing armed forces personnel.
+The Royal Military Police polices the British Army, the Royal Navy Police polices the Royal Navy, and the Royal Air Force Police polices the Royal Air Force.

+There are also a number of civilian police forces whose role is to police parts of the Defence Estate, in the UK and overseas, such as the Ministry of Defence Police, but such forces are not considered military police.

 Service police

 In the UK, service police are the formations of the British Armed Forces responsible for policing armed forces personnel.
-They are comparable to the provosts of other countries, however the term 'provost' in the UK has various uses including reference to the staff of military prisons and senior service police officers (e.g. the Provost Marshal).
 Each of the services has its own service police branch, a standalone unit responsible for policing, close protection of VIPs and, in the case of the Royal Military Police and Royal Air Force Police, other matters such as traffic control.